 Dogs: | Not allowed |

 The Cliff Top Walk runs between Govetts Leap and Evans Lookout.
-Both locations have parking facilities, so it doesn’t matter where you start the walk.
+Both lookouts have parking facilities, so it doesn’t matter where you begin the walk.

-To start from the Evans Lookout, turn into Evans Lookout Road in Blackheath, which leads to two parking areas.
-The first is the Grand Canyon car park, and the second is the Evans Lookout car park.
-It’s best to try parking there as it’s where the Cliff Top Walk starts (see map location).
+To start from Evans Lookout, drive along Evans Lookout Road in Blackheath, which leads to two parking areas: the Grand Canyon car park and the Evans Lookout car park.
+The latter is the better option, as it’s where the Cliff Top Walk begins.

-If you prefer to start at the other end, turn into Govetts Leap Road, which leads to the car park at the Govetts Leap Lookout (see map location).
+If you’d rather start at the other end, take Govetts Leap Road to the car park at Govetts Leap Lookout.

 Public transport is also an option.
-You can catch the train to Blackheath on the Blue Mountains train line.
-From the Blackheath train station, you can walk or catch a bus to Evans Lookout Rd or Govetts Leap Rd.
+You can catch the train to Blackheath on the Blue Mountains Line, then either walk or take a bus to Evans Lookout Road or Govetts Leap Road.

-The hardest part of the walk is the stretch between Barrow Lookout and Govetts Leap, where the track becomes quite steep.
+The most challenging part of the walk is the stretch between Barrow Lookout and Govetts Leap, where the track becomes quite steep.

 1. Evans Lookout

-The breathtaking views of the Grose Valley are best at sunset and sunrise on a clear day when the large sandstone cliff walls have a beautiful orange glow.
+The views over the Grose Valley are especially striking at sunrise or sunset on a clear day, when the sandstone cliffs take on a warm orange glow.

-You can read more about this lookout point in our guide to the Evans Lookout, including tips for exciting walking tracks to do nearby.
+You can read more about this lookout in our guide to Evans Lookout, which also includes tips on nearby walking tracks.

-At the Evans Lookout car park, you can find the start of the Cliff Top Walking Track at the signpost, where you will also find a toilet, should you need it.
+At the Evans Lookout car park, you’ll find the start of the Cliff Top Walking Track signposted, close to the toilet facilities.

-From there, simply head into the bush to start this fantastic walk.
-The first section is an easy path that soon arrives at the Hayward Gully.
+From there, head into the bush to begin the walk.
+The first section is a gentle path that soon leads to Hayward Gully.

 2. Hayward Gully

-Hayward Gully was named after William Hayward, the first white man to ever reach the floor of the Govetts Gorge in 1847, according to the information signpost at the water crossing.
+According to the information signpost at the water crossing, Hayward Gully was named after William Hayward, the first white man to reach the floor of Govetts Gorge in 1847.

-A small footbridge and a set of sandstone steps will get you to the other side of this gully.
+A small footbridge and a set of sandstone steps take you across the gully.

 3. Barrow Lookout

-This beautiful viewing point was named after Isaac Le Pipre Barrow, a government surveyor who produced detailed tourist maps of the mountains in the late 1870s.
+Barrow Lookout was named after Isaac Le Pipre Barrow, a government surveyor who created detailed tourist maps of the mountains in the late 1870s.

-From the Barrow Lookout, continue on the main track that crosses Govetts Leap Brook.
-This is where the waterfall drops almost 200 metres into Grose Valley, which makes it one of the most scenic waterfalls in the Blue Mountains.
+From Barrow Lookout, the track crosses Govetts Leap Brook, where the waterfall plunges nearly 200 metres into the Grose Valley, making it one of the most scenic waterfalls in the Blue Mountains.

-Before crossing that creek, you will see an intersection with the Braeside walking trail, a track along Govetts Leap Brook heading back into the Blackheath town centre.
+Before crossing the brook, you’ll pass an intersection with the Braeside Walking Trail, which follows Govetts Leap Brook back into Blackheath.

 4. Govetts Leap Lookout

-The Govetts Leap Lookout was named after William Govett, the first European settler to have visited this area.
-He discovered this beautiful spot almost two centuries ago, in June 1831.
+Govetts Leap Lookout was named after William Govett, the first European settler known to have visited the area.
+He discovered this spot in June 1831, nearly two centuries ago.

-The lookout is one of the most scenic lookout points in the Blue Mountains region.
-The panoramic views of the Grose Valley, surrounded by sandstone cliffs and various waterfalls, are very impressive.
+The lookout is one of the best vantage points in the Blue Mountains, offering panoramic views of the Grose Valley framed by sandstone cliffs and various waterfalls.

-You can read more about this beautiful spot in our guide to the Govetts Leap Lookout, including tips for exciting walking tracks to do nearby.
+You can read more about this spot in our guide to Govetts Leap Lookout, which also includes tips on nearby walking tracks.

-One of the most popular walking tracks in the Blue Mountains, the 6 km long Grand Canyon walking track, starts and finishes at the Evans Lookout.
+One of the most popular hikes in the Blue Mountains, the Grand Canyon Walk, starts and finishes at the Evans Lookout.

-This is a highly enjoyable bushwalking trail through beautiful scenery that has been around for more than a century.
-Highly recommended!
+This is a highly enjoyable bushwalk through beautiful scenery that has existed for more than a century.
+We strongly recommend doing this hike, but make sure you’re well-prepared with water and snacks.